hopsoft/rails_standards/README.md

 ## Project Structure

+Unfortunately, some of the defaults in Rails seem to encourage monolithic design.
+This is especially true for developers new to the framework.

-Ruby & Rails both ship with the tools needed to create well organized projects;
+However, it's important to note that Ruby & Rails include everything you need to create well organized projects.

-namely, keeping concerns physically isolated.
+The key is to keep concerns physically isolated.
 Applying the right strategies will ensure that your project is testable and maintainable well into the future.

 More coming soon...